Four pillarsPillars for success for the hungry and social good |

 Initially food preparers will continue to prepare food in their private homes and serve near their homes.
 The longer term plan is to find a suitable central location with a well-equipped kitchen, serving area, and space for social activities.

-Presently the vollunteers who operate soup kitchens use their own equipment, their own stoves (paying energy expenses from their own pockets) and often buy food from their own pockets too.
+Presently the volunteers who operate soup kitchens use their own equipment, their own stoves (paying energy expenses from their own pockets) and often buy food from their own pockets too.
 There are also complaints that food donations are not distributed fairly.

 Activities